lschoenm/MerKurio/manual/src/introduction.md

 ## License

-MerKurio is licensed under the MIT license.
-See the [LICENSE](https://github.com/lschoenm/MerKurio/blob/master/LICENSE).
+The code in this repository is licensed under the [MIT license](https://github.com/lschoenm/MerKurio/tree/master/LICENSE).

+Test data and example files in the `tests/` and `example-minimal/` directories are licensed under the [CC0 1.0 Universal license](https://github.com/lschoenm/MerKurio/tree/master/example-minimal/LICENSE).